All About Tailors, Dressmakers, and Custom Sewers

 Other Tailor, Dressmaker, or Custom Sewer Job Titles

-Job Opportunities for Tailors, Dressmakers, and Custom Sewers
+Are There Job Opportunities for Tailors, Dressmakers, and Custom Sewers?

-In the United States, there were 44,300 jobs for Tailor, Dressmaker, or Custom Sewer in 2016.
+There were about 44,300 jobs for Tailor, Dressmaker, or Custom Sewer in 2016 (in the United States).
 There is little to no growth in job opportunities for Tailor, Dressmaker, or Custom Sewer.
-Due to new job openings and attrition, there will be an average of 4,800 job openings in this field each year.
+There will be an estimated 4,800 positions for Tailor, Dressmaker, or Custom Sewer per year.

 The states with the most job growth for Tailor, Dressmaker, or Custom Sewer are Oregon, Washington, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Delaware.
 These states have the worst job growth for this type of profession.